-Voices for Liberty will cover the cost of speakers’ honoraria and travel.
-If you or student groups you work with are interested in exploring bringing a Voices for Liberty speaker to campus, please email us at VFLI@gmu.edu with the subject line: “Speaker Inquiry: Campus Group Name, University.”
+We will cover the cost of speakers’ honoraria and travel.
+If you or student groups you work with want to explore bringing a speaker to campus, please email us at VFLI@gmu.edu with the subject line: “Speaker Inquiry: Campus Group Name, University.”
+Scroll down for bureau listings and topics, and click speaker names to access full bios.

 Rajshree Agarwal